 documentation showing the successful completion of transportation projects or operation of a program that is related or similar to the program for which funding is being requested for inclusion into the self-governance agreement.

-The FHWA and FTA may consider any other criteria that a Tribe may propose that demonstrates transportation program management capability.
+The Department may consider any other criteria that a Tribe may propose that demonstrates transportation program management capability.

 SUBPART C – COMPACTS and FUNDING AGREEMENTS